-- a) Increasing numbers of autistic children or with learning disabilities are admitted to secure hospitals rather than being supported in the community, sometimes spending months and years in institutions.
-250 autistic children or those with learning disabilities were in a mental health hospital in England in 2019, compared to 110 in 2015.
-On average autistic children or children with learning disabilities spent six months in a mental health hospital and eight months in inpatient care, with one in seven spending at least a year in hospital.
-These children could have returned home if support was available.
-Nearly a quarter were at least 50km from home for at least six months, and around one in 10 stayed for at least a year in wards at least 100km from home.473 - Ensure adequate funding for support services for disabled children in the community to prevent unnecessarily long periods of time in inpatient settings.
+- a) Increasing numbers of autistic children or with learning disabilities are admitted to secure hospitals rather than being supported in the community, sometimes spending months and years in institutions.470 250 autistic children or those with learning disabilities were in a mental health hospital in England in 2019, compared to 110 in 2015.471 On average autistic children or children with learning disabilities spent six months in a mental health hospital and eight months in inpatient care, with one in seven spending at least a year in hospital.
+These children could have returned home if support was available.472 Nearly a quarter were at least 50km from home for at least a year in wards at least 100km from home.473 - Ensure adequate funding for support services for disabled children in the community to prevent unnecessarily long periods of time in inpatient settings.